suave-ucsd/SuAVE-Documentation/Upload_Dataset.md

 1. Go to [https://suave-net.sdsc.edu/home](https://suave-net.sdsc.edu/home).
 2. If you do not have an account, click [here](https://suave-ucsd.github.io/SuAVE-Documentation/create_account.html).
 3. Follow the step-by-step guide linked [here](https://suave-ucsd.github.io/SuAVE-Documentation/create_configure_data.html).
 You will find the formatting guidelines and a step-by-step guide.
-4. Configure your newly created survey
+4. Configure your newly created survey.
     - Add images (in general): [https://suave-ucsd.github.io/SuAVE-Documentation/find_images_for_your_survey.html](https://suave-ucsd.github.io/SuAVE-Documentation/find_images_for_your_survey.html)
     - Add images (in the scenario where each response in the dataset relates to a person and you would like for the image of each response to be that person): [https://suave-ucsd.github.io/SuAVE-Documentation/Bibliographic_Network_Images.html](https://suave-ucsd.github.io/SuAVE-Documentation/Bibliographic_Network_Images.html)
     - Customization options: [https://suave-ucsd.github.io/SuAVE-Documentation/customizing_surveys.html](https://suave-ucsd.github.io/SuAVE-Documentation/customizing_surveys.html)